redpanda-data/connect/website/docs/components/processors/filter_parts.md

   type: text
 ```

-Tests each individual message of a batch against a condition, if the condition
-fails then the message is dropped.
-If the resulting batch is empty it will be
-dropped.
-You can find a [full list of conditions here](/docs/components/conditions/about), in this
+You can find a [full list of conditions here](/docs/components/conditions/about).
-case each condition will be applied to a message as if it were a single message
-batch.